 Web Analytics

-Presonus Studio One 7 Arriving October 9th: News & Features
+Presonus Studio One 7 Now Available: News & Features

 Presonus Studio One 7 Release Date New Featues and Pricing

-Over the years of producing, mixing, and mastering hundreds of tracks and songs, I’ve witnessed firsthand the evolution of various DAWs, from Cool Edit, Audition, and Cubase to FL Studio and Reaper and more others.
-My journey with Studio One began with version 5, and since then, I’ve been impressed by the software’s smooth and intuitive workflow, good stock plugins, sounds, and great community.
+Having produced, mixed, and mastered hundreds of tracks over the years, I’ve seen DAWs evolve from the days of Cool Edit, Audition, and Cubase to more recent favorites like FL Studio and Reaper.
+My journey with Studio One began with version 5, and it’s been a reliable tool thanks to its smooth workflow, solid stock plugins, and supportive community.

 Studio One 7: What’s New?